-The following recipe and story come from our reader Tammy, who has shared a recipe she adapted from the cookbook titled “It’s Greek to Me” by the Daughters of Penelope Mendon Chapter in Marlboro, Massachussets.
+The following recipe and story come from our reader Tammy.
+She has shared a rice pudding recipe which she adapted from the cookbook titled “It’s Greek to Me” by the Daughters of Penelope Mendon Chapter in Marlboro, Massachussets.

 This cookbook and another were given to me in 1998 when my husband and I got engaged.
 Having not been raised in a Greek family, Greek food and cooking especially was very new — and intimidating — to me back then!